sensu/sensu-docs/content/sensu-go/5.19/reference/backend.md

 To manually rotate event logs, first rename (move) the current log file.
 Then, send the _SIGHUP_ signal to the sensu-backend process so it creates a new log file and starts logging to it.

+Most Linux distributions include `logrotate` to automatically rotate log files as a standard utility, configured to run once per day by default.
-Because event log files can grow very quickly for larger Sensu installations, we recommend using `logrotate` to automatically rotate log files.
+Because event log files can grow quickly for larger Sensu installations, we recommend using `logrotate` to automatically rotate log files more frequently.
+To use the example log rotation configurations listed below, you may need to [configure `logrotate` to run once per hour][29].

 #### Log rotation for systemd